Stkaran/surfs_up/README.md

    * Second, the lowest minimum temperature is eight degrees lower in December when compared to June.
    * And lastly, the higher standard deviation figure in December shows the month's temperatures have a higher degree of varibility than June's.

+## Summary

+Although there are a few differences between the two months, June and December are close enough in temperature that either could be considered viable for surfing and ice cream weather.
+If we wanted to go deeper, the next logical step would be to compare the amount of percipitation between the two.
+If there is increased rainfall, chances if urban runoff contaminating the seawater is higher, so surfers way stay away if it is raining a lot.

+Looking further down the line, if this store is a success, there may be interest in opening other locations on the surrounding islands.
+Our data would help here as we have data for a total of nine different weather stations.
+All we would need to do is pull that locations data and compare it to the data that we've gathered here.